Jewish Museum of Australia

-The Jewish Museum of Australia, not to be confused with the Sydney Jewish Museum, aims to "explore and share the Jewish experience in Australia".
+The Jewish Museum of Australia aims to "explore and share the Jewish experience in Australia".
 It is located in St Kilda, a suburb of Melbourne.

 History

 The Jewish Museum of Australia was established in 1977 by a group of volunteers guided by Rabbi Ronald Lubofski.
 As the museum initially did not have its own premises, exhibitions were held in the Myer Gallery and the tramways Board building while a search for a location for the Museum took place.
 At this time the committee also began to procure items for the Museum's collection.

 In 1982 the museum opened a temporary site in the abandoned classrooms of the Melbourne Hebrew Congregation in South Yarra with the patronage of Sir Zelman Cowen.
 The Museum remained at this location for another 13 years.
 During this time it held more than forty exhibitions covering a wide range of topics, some of which travelled nationally.
 The Museum received growing communal support and earned several distinguished industry awards.

 In 1992 the Museum purchased a building on Alma Road, St Kilda, near the St Kilda Hebrew Congregation synagogue.
 The Museum's official opening took place on 20 August 1995, and was opened by the then Governor-General, Bill Hayden.
 It was named the Gandel Centre of Judaica, in honour of John and Pauline Gandel, the Museum's lead benefactors.